 Don't feel bad that your students don't find you entertaining.
 Feel bad if you are not in front of them attempting to model something more compelling and timeless than entertainment.
 Feel bad if you have allowed insane edu-policy to disabuse you of the idea that teaching is noble work.
 I'm not saying feel bad if you're not perfect, and by “feel bad” I don't mean feel guilty.
 Just embrace the life-giving, hard-feeling conviction that we got into this to do so much more than ensure that our students are “engaged” in a sense synonymous with “entertained.”

 Look: I'm not saying, “Let's try to make our classes as boring as we can, then.”
 That's messed up.

-What I am saying is that we ought not to avoid teaching our kids to read Things Fall Apart or five primary sources about the Sepoy Mutiny just because some students may find these things initially boring.
+What I am saying is that we ought not to avoid teaching our kids to read Things Fall Apart or five primary sources about the Sepoy Mutiny or how to divide fractions just because some students may find these things initially boring.
 Last week, when I gave students an article of the week about troubles in Saudi Arabia, I went into the lesson knowing the topic is… well, boring to the average 14-year-old American.